-Research indicates that both women and their doctors are hesitant to broach the subject of dryness.
-For example, the Study of Women’s Health Across the Nation (SWAN) found that more than half of all women surveyed said they felt uncomfortable discussing the problem with their physician.
-Meanwhile, fewer than 40 percent of doctors said they raise the subject with their female patients of peri-menopausal age.
+Research indicates that both women and their doctors hesitate to broach the subject.
+For example, the Study of Women’s Health Across the Nation (SWAN) found that more than half of all women surveyed said they felt uncomfortable discussing the problem with their physicians.
+Meanwhile, fewer than 40 percent of doctors said they raise the subject with their female patients of perimenopausal age.

 Naturopathic healthcare is stepping up to the plate with a variety of vitamins, herbal supplements, and drug-free topical creams for women who are tired of living with menopausal vaginal dryness.

-Natural feminine wetness is produced by glands located in the back of the vagina.
+Natural feminine moisture is produced by glands located in the back of the vagina.
 The technical term for them is the Bartholin’s glands.
-They are positioned one on each side of the vaginal opening and they play an important role.
-They’re there to clean vaginal tissue, remove dead cells, keep the vagina healthy, and prevent infection.
+They’re positioned one on each side of the vaginal opening and play an important role.
+They clean vaginal tissue, remove dead cells, keep the vagina healthy, and prevent infection.

-When the glands do not produce enough lubrication, vaginal tissue easily gets irritated and becomes more prone to infection.
+When the glands don’t produce enough lubrication, vaginal tissue easily becomes irritated and more prone to infection.
 Having sex certainly increases those risks.

 There are a lot of prescription medications that can combat vaginal dryness.
 Unfortunately, some of them can cause more problems than they fix, so many women prefer natural alternatives.
-Herbal, naturopathic remedies do not work by making your body produce natural lubrication.
+Herbal, naturopathic remedies don’t work by making your body produce more natural lubrication.
 Instead, they replace what is lost to keep you feeling comfortable.

 Natural remedies relieve vaginal dryness in much the same way.
 They provide lasting comfort for many hours, but you must commit to using them regularly for the best results.

 Women have lots of options when it comes to finding natural remedies for menopause vaginal dryness.
-If you are unsure where to start, here are some suggestions.
+If you’re unsure where to start, here are 3 all-natural solutions to consider.

-- Sea Buckthorn.
-This herb has gained a lot of attention recently.
-Research supports its effectiveness in the treatment of menopause-induced vaginal dryness and atrophy.
+3. Sea Buckthorn -- Sea Buckthorn has gained a lot of attention recently.
+Research supports its effectiveness in the treatment of menopause vaginal dryness and atrophy.
 The recommended dosage is 2 capsules twice daily for a few months to help restore natural moisture production.